EliasBinde/better-kanyebot/README.md

-# 🚀 Welcome to your new awesome project!
+# Bot that exctracts email addresses for the stemplayerpage

-This project has been created using **webpack-cli**, you can now run
+This project has been created using **webpack-cli**, you can run

 ```
 npm run build